What should I bring?

 Campus maps, including the interactive Bear Line shuttle map, are available online and also on our MSU Mobile app.

 Fully equipped, 24-hour computer labs are provided in all of the residence halls and apartments.
-These computer labs provide up-to-date hardware and software technology, including Internet access, word processing and spreadsheet packages, and laser printing at the front desk.
+These computer labs provide up-to-date hardware and software technology, including Internet access, Microsoft Office 365, and laser printing at the front desk.
 Each resident in the residence halls and apartments has a dedicated Ethernet port and each residence hall and apartment provides Wi-Fi service.

 Wireless Network Access